tomahawkins/risk/README.md

 It is the responsibility of the receiving thread to correctly manage the receiving buffer and the head pointer.

+### Alternative Messaging Scheme

+Instead of separate buffers for each channel link between partitions, each parition gets one outgoing and one incoming buffer.
+The message format now includes a partition id field: (partition id : payload size : message payload) When the kernel transfers messages, it replaces the target partition id with the senders' id.

+A channel table managed by the kernel determines if sending a message between two partitions is allowed.

+## Dynamic Partitions

+Partitions that can create and delete subpartitions.

+Under this proposal, partitions are not configured at compile time.
+Instead, an initial root partition is responsible for setting up the partition configuration.

+Configuration passed to kernel to create new partition:

+- Partition memory size and location.
+- Incoming and outgoing buffer size.
+- Allowable communication channels.
+  - But if a cyclic channel is needed, all the partition ids are needed prior to creating any one partition.
+  - So a call to the kernel is needed to establish a fresh channel id.
+This is when the kernel registers the parent-child pair in the partition table.

+Once a partition is created, the parent partition can not access the child partition's memory.

+that can split their memory space to create new partitions and also can reclaim subpartitions.

+### Kernel API

+To make a request of the kernel, the partition and kernel communicate via a special message buffer that resides in the partition memory space.
+The partition places the request in the buffer, then calls yield (also making sure the channel buffers are in a valid state).
+The kernel executes the request and places its response back into the buffer.

+Kernel transaction types:

+- Request fresh partition id.
+  - Request:  command
+  - Response: new-partition-id
+  - Kernel returns a fresh id and logs entry in parent-child partition table.
+- Enable channel pair.
+Two partition ids are allowed to communicate with each other.
+  - Request:  command src-id dest-id
+  - Response: none
+  - Kernel checks that the pair is allowable, i.e., that both ids are children of the active partition or that one is a child and the other is the active partition (parent).
+- Disable channel pair.
+  - Request:  command src-id dest-id
+  - Response: none
+- Set memory location and size of child partition.
+  - Request:  command child-id location size
+  - Response: none
+- Set incoming and outgoing buffer sizes of child partition.
+  - Request:  command child-id incoming-size outgoing-size
+  - Response: none
+- Enable partition (memory and channel buffers must have been specified).
+  - Request:  command child-id
+  - Response: none
+- Disable partition.
+- Delete partition.

+Q: How does a parent reclaim the memory of a deleted child partition, especial if it is not on the parent's partition boundry?

+### Kernel Data Structures

+- Next partition id.
+  - To allow recycling of old ids, this is captured as list of deleted partitions plus the next fresh id.
+- Parent-child partition table.
+- Allowed channel table (valid source to receiver).

 # Links

 - seL4.